bpolly/vim-ttr/README.md

 " The default rspec command is `bundle exec rspec` but can be overwritten with this: let g:rspec_command = `custom rspec command`

+" Prefer bin/rspec if it is available: let g:use_spring = 1

 " By default there are no keyboard mappings.
 Map them like so: noremap <Leader>f :RSpecFile<CR>
 noremap <Leader>l :RSpecLine<CR>